Bowling Green State University: Student life facilities

 Three large residence halls occupy the western edge of campus.
 Offenhauer Towers consist of a ten-story and an eleven-story tower, connected by a first-floor lobby.
 Offenhauer shelters a small convenience store.
 McDonald Hall houses over 1,200 students.
 The western edge hosts The Oaks, an eco-friendly dining facility.
 Falcon Heights, a new residence hall, was added in 2011 across from Offenhauer Towers.

 The Bowen-Thompson Student Union opened in 2002 in the west-central part of campus.
-It houses eateries including The Falcon's Nest food court, Starbucks and The Black Swamp Pub.
+It houses eateries including The Falcon's Nest food court, Starbucks and Pub 1910 (previously known as The Black Swamp Pub).
 Other facilities include Falcon Outfitters, convenience store, computer labs, meeting rooms, a 250-seat movie theater, ballrooms, and various student lounges.

 Central Campus features large lecture halls and classroom buildings.
 One of the most prominent is the 95,000 sqft Olscamp Hall, which contains 28 classrooms and lecture halls capable of seating a total of 2,000 students.
-Others include Business Administration, Education, Math/Science and the Eppler Complex, home to the Sport Management department.
+Others include Schmidthorst Business Building, the Education Building, MacLeod Hall (formerly the Math/Science Building), and the Eppler Complex, home to the Sport Management department.
 Anderson Arena is a 5,000-seat arena, current home for BGSU women's gymnastics and former home of BGSU men's and women's basketball and volleyball.
 Memorial Hall is connected to Anderson and houses the college's ROTC programs.
 Jerome Library is the main library on campus and the second tallest building at nine stories.
 Conklin North is another residence hall in the central portion of campus.
 Oak Grove Cemetery is located in the north-central portion of campus.

 Bowling Green State University opened the Falcon health center in 2013, after demolishing the Popular Culture building in 2012.
 The Falcon Health Center is located across Wooster Street from the Education Building.
 The Health and Human Services building is located near the Library.

 The BGSU campus police station as well as counseling services are located in the College Park Office Building on the southern edge.
 Kohl Hall is a dormitory exclusive to members of the Chapman Learning Community, Partners in Context and Community for Urban Educators.
 A new, predominantly freshman dormitory known as Centennial Hall was established in 2011 and is adjacent to the Carillon Place Dining facility.
 The southern edge hosts on-campus fraternity and sorority houses.

 Nearby is the Kreischer Quadrangle and the Alumni Mall.
 Kreischer quadrangle contains four connected halls, Ashley, Batchelder, Compton, and Darrow, that operate as separate units.
 Kreischer features a late night dining hall called The Sundial as well as a convenience store in Kreischer-Ashley.
 Kreischer-Compton is home to the Arts Village Learning Community, for students with interests in dance, art, creative writing, theater, or music.
 This community offers members-only classes.